sg61189/SRC/README.md

 # SRC

-A few top algorithms to understand (These ~6 top core algorithms are interesting for us):
+A few top algorithms to understand (top 6/7 core algorithms are interesting for us):
 -----------------------------------------------------------------------------------------

 Min Area retiming based on maxflow-mincut algorithm (RET in Expert System paper)